-When I started swimming as a child, I got acquainted with the distinct smell that comes from the swimming pool water.
+When I started swimming as a child, I got acquainted with the distinct smell from the swimming pool water.
 That smell became a marker of whether a pool is clean or not.
 It’s the smell of sanitizer, chlorine tablets, and hygiene.
 A pool’s hygiene is of the greatest importance.
-You can frolic in the waters on a hot summer afternoon, but if you come away with a disease or infection because the water was not properly sanitized, that simply puts a spanner in the fun.
+You can frolic in the waters on a hot summer afternoon, but if you come away with a disease or infection because the water was not properly sanitized, that puts a spanner in fun.

 Why Should You Use Chlorine Tablets?

 Chlorine is one of the most commonly used pool sanitizers.
 Small private pools and even commercial pools use chlorine frequently to keep their pool crystal clear.
 It is not very expensive, easily available in stores, and also awfully easy to administer.
 In my experience, chlorine is a must for maintaining a pool’s hygiene.
 It kills viruses, algae, and infections and will keep you and anyone else swimming in your pool protected from diseases.